 Income protection is a kind of insurance policy that covers you if you’re medically unable to work.
 It can be a financial lifeline if you lose your income for this reason – at a time when money should be the least of your worries.

 Lots of people don’t have this kind of protection in place.
-One of the reasons for this is that it can be pretty complicated to buy, as there are lots of factors to think about and ‘settings’ to choose when buying a policy.
+One reason for this is because it can be pretty complicated to buy, as there are lots of factors to think about and ‘settings’ to choose when buying a policy.
 This means many people are living with the financial risk of losing their income for health reasons – which is one of those things that could happen to any of us.

-In this guide, we’ll explain what factors affect your need for income protection, so you can move further towards getting the right cover in place for you and your circumstances.
-We’ll also explain why getting expert help can make all the difference in making an informed decision about the insurance you buy.
+In this guide, we’ll explain what factors affect your need for income protection, so you can move towards getting the right cover in place for you and your circumstances.
+We’ll also explain why getting expert help can make all the difference in making informed decisions about the insurance you buy.

 Things to consider when buying income protection

 This is what income protection is there to help protect.
 It pays out a monthly amount if your health stops you working, making sure you’ve always got an income and can cover your monthly expenses.

 Since income protection won’t cover your entire income, it’s worth thinking about the essential things you'd need to pay for without an income.
 This is usually your rent or mortgage, bills, food, transport, etc. It might be that you need to cut down on some other non-essential spending if you lose your income, but income protection should be able to help you cover the essentials.

 Income protection pays out a monthly amount if your health stops you working, making sure you’ve always got an income and are able to cover your monthly expenses.